sandy9159/DIY-Spirograph-pattern-drawing-machine/README.md

 chopping the Direct current using a gate or transistor that is changing its duty cycle( on-off time) you should see this article flashing of LED using 555 IC.

-This article is about how you can control the speed of a DC motor using PWM motor controller
+This PCB is to control the speed of a DC motor using PWM motor controller

 This PWM circuit can be easily found in our daily life equipment like mobile chargers, laptop adapters, inverters